 We are proud to announce that our Hotel Resident attendees will once again be staying at The Madison Hotel, with further accommodations provided at the Morristown Inn as needed.
 There will be a shuttle to transport attendees to and from the campus.

-The Residential School on Medicinal Chemistry and Biology in Drug Discovery is designed for chemists and biologists who are interested in broadening their understanding of the basic principles of drug discovery and early development.
+The Residential School on Medicinal Chemistry and Biology in Drug Discovery is a post-doctoral course designed for chemists and biologists who are interested in broadening their understanding of the basic principles of drug discovery and early development.
 Scientists from related disciplines will also gain a clearer understanding of these important processes and methods.
 The week-long course is structured around expert lectures and case histories of successful drug discovery and development programs.
 Opportunities for interactions with the faculty and networking with other attendees are provided throughout the week.
 The purpose of the School is to provide a strong background in the principles of drug discovery and development to enhance collaborative drug discovery programs for life sciences professionals.

 ResMed is a week-long graduate level course organized to provide an accelerated program for medicinal chemists, biologists and other industrial and academic scientists who wish to broaden their knowledge of drug discovery and development.
 The School’s aim is to concentrate on the fundamentals that are useful in drug discovery spanning initial target validation through clinical development.

 Most chemists and biologists have received little formal training in the range of subjects required for drug discovery.
 These topics include target selection, assay development, initial identification of active “hit” compounds, development of structure-activity relationships, lead optimization, pharmacokinetics, pharmacodynamics, metabolism, toxicology and clinical development.